shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 2. On the [scheduler](http://localhost:8080/web-admin/scheduler.html) page, stop the sensors from reading by selecting the INACTIVE run state.

+3. On the [inventory](http://localhost:8080/web-admin/inventory-main.html) page, press the Unload button to clear out all previous tag history to start a clean session.

-3. On the [behaviors](http://localhost:8080/web-admin/behaviors.html) page, use the Upload From File button to upload all of the use case behaviors to the controller.
+4. On the [behaviors](http://localhost:8080/web-admin/behaviors.html) page, use the Upload From File button to upload all of the use case behaviors to the controller.
 The behavior files can be found at YOUR_PROJECT_DIRECTORY/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000, matching the pattern DevkitRetailBehavior*.json.